 Students Theodora Crocker and Joe Barron were awarded the prestigious Cuthbert Cross for their contribution to school life.

 First awarded in 1910, the sold silver cross is given annually to a boy and girl who ‘by loyal chivalrous and honourable conduct have done the most to enhance the character and reputation of the school’.

-The worthy winners, are chosen by students and staff.
-The Cuthbert Cross is the highest honour the school can bestow.
+The worthy winners are chosen by students and staff to receive what is the highest honour the school can bestow.

 Theodora, 18, is a passionate singer and actor and has just enjoyed a leading role in the school production of 9-5.

 She hopes to read musical theatre at the University of Chichester with the ultimate aim of treading the boards in the West End one day.

 Theodora was recognised for her part in setting up the new leadership team.
 She also ran assemblies for all year groups, helped the charity team organise fundraisers, was on the interview panel for new staff and worked with children with special educational needs and disabilities.